-- Watch National Geographic’s documentary about North Korea on YouTube and ask students to find similarities between your novel and the hermit kingdom.
-They can also research current news and reporting coming from North Korea.
-Ask students to make a Venn Diagram to compare and contrast the setting of your novel to the reality of North Korea.
+- Watch National Geographic’s documentary about North Korea on YouTube and ask students to find similarities between your novel and the “hermit kingdom.”
+Also, they can research current news and reporting coming from North Korea.
+Finally, ask students to make a Venn Diagram to compare and contrast the setting of your novel to North Korea.

 - Analyze the biographies of authors of dystopian literature and search for inspirations that drove the writing.
 Why did George Orwell write 1984?
-Can you find clues from his biography about why he was concerned with such issues?
+Can you find clues from his biography and the times in which he lived?

-- Have students write “dystopian survival guides” for characters trapped within these worlds.
-This can be done as a creative writing assignment or even made in a PSA-style video or brochure.
+- Students can write “dystopian survival guides” for characters trapped within these worlds.
+This can be done as a creative writing assignment.
+It could also make for a fun PSA-style video or brochure assignment.

-- Have students research/debate the modern-day realities that have corresponding scenes in dystopian literature.
-For example, in Ready Player One, characters are plugged into virtual reality most of the time to escape the harsh outside world.
+- Students can research/debate the modern-day realities that have corresponding scenes in dystopian literature.
+For example, in Ready Player One, characters are plugged into virtual reality most of the time.
+They do this to escape the harsh outside world.
 VR goggles are becoming more popular in our world…discuss.
 More examples of topics for debate: government surveillance, addiction to technology, censorship, democracy, socialism, propaganda, and so many more.